 A business Christmas card is really an example of business communication done well.
 It shows which company has done its homework.
 A well-kept email list is of vital importance.
 If your customers are used to getting regular emails from you, your greeting won’t come as a surprise, but will be appreciated all the same.

-A good tool to professionalize customer retention digitally for freelancers and small businesses is the G Suite by Google Cloud, which is also available from IONOS.
+A good tool to professionalize customer retention digitally for freelancers and small businesses is the Google Workspace, which is also available from IONOS.
 It not only allows you to set up mailing lists, but also to work together on projects, appointments, and documents in real time.

 Christmas cards for clients should be a serious gesture that incorporates a bit of seasonal cheer and appreciates your working partners.
 Even if you don’t celebrate Christmas, it might be a nice gesture to others to show them that you’re thinking of them and your working relationship as the year draws to a close.